outstand/lambit/readme.md

     > *Type: `boolean`*
     > *Default: none*
     >
     > If `true`, all paths will be redirected to a www version of the site.
 If `false`, all paths will be redirected to a non-www version of the site (the apex in most cases.)
-If undefined, no action will take place for either www or non-www.
+If undefined, no action will take place for either.
     >
     > ```javascript
     > www: true